doctrine/orm/docs/en/reference/events.rst

     <?php
     $evm->removeEventListener(array(self::preFoo, self::postFoo), $this);

-The Doctrine 2 event system also has a simple concept of event subscribers.
+The Doctrine ORM event system also has a simple concept of event subscribers.
 We can define a simple ``TestEventSubscriber`` class which implements the ``\Doctrine\Common\EventSubscriber`` interface and implements a ``getSubscribedEvents()`` method which returns an